dorkymam2/dorkymam2.github.io/content/english/_index.md

 # Banner
 banner:
   title: "Your Favorite Physics Resource"
-  content: "Physics Lair is an Ap Physics 1 resource targeted for Sunny Hills Physics.
+  content: "Physics Lair is an AP Physics 1 resource targeted for Sunny Hills Physics.
 It includes summaries, problem sets, and answer keys for each chapter of the Sunny Hills Physics 1 curriculum.
 We're here to help you ace those tests!"
   image: "/images/banner.png"
   button:
     enable: true